2025 student applications are now closed and will open in early January 2026. Learn more about the process.

 Eligibility

-This award is open to all UM undergraduate students in the Faculty of Science program (domestic and international students on a study permit).
+This fund is open to all UM undergraduate students in the Faculty of Science program (domestic and international students on a study permit).

 • Students must have a cumulative GPA of 3.0 or higher.

-• When the student applies, they must have completed at least two full-time academic terms of a Bachelor’s degree immediately prior to applying, totalling 24 credit hours.
-(Students in their first year would need to have been registered full-time in the Summer Term and full-time in the Fall Term to be eligible).
+• At the time of application in January, students must have completed at least 24 credit hours in a bachelor's program within the year immediately prior to applying (spanning January to December).
+Students in their first year would need to have been registered full-time in the Summer Term and full-time in the Fall Term in order to be eligible.
+The Academic Terms are:

-• At the time of application, students must be registered full-time (80% course load), in any Bachelor’s degree program in the Faculty of Science.
+• At the time of application, students must be registered with at least an 80% course load (24 credit hours) across the Fall and Winter Terms, in any bachelor’s degree program in the Faculty of Science.

 • Students must be engaged on a full-time basis in the science pedagogy and/or curriculum development activities.